 - A statement indicating whether any of the organizations described in item (3) above have an objective of maintaining segregated public or private school education at the time the application is filed and, if so, whether any of the individuals described in item (3) are officers or active members of those organizations at the time the application is filed.

 - The public school district and county in which the school is located.

-Lastly you may come across 170(c)(1) organizations or government entities.
-Tax-deductible contributions can be made to these organizations IF they are made exclusively for public purposes.
+Lastly, another common code you may come across is the 170(c)(1) which is the distinction for a government organization or entities.
+Contributions can be made to these types of organizations that would be considered tax-deductible as long as they are made exclusively for public purposes.

 - Chart of IRS codes for Tax-Exempt Organizations

 - IRS Tax Codes for other Nonprofit Orgs

 - 501(c)(3) Definition from the IRS